Start Screen

 JumpListItem supports DisplayName, Description, Arguments, and Logo properties on both Android and iOS.

 The API supports interoperability with native "app shortcuts".
-This means items you add using native API instead of JumpList API will not be overwritten by JumpList and will appear first in the list of shortcuts.
+This means items you add using the native API instead of JumpList API will not be overwritten by JumpList and will appear first in the list of shortcuts.
 These non-Uno shortcuts will not be accessible in the JumpList.Items collection.
 To identify Uno-specific app shortcuts, a UnoShortcut key is used and set in ShortcutInfo.Extras on Android and UIApplicationShortcutItem.UserInfo on iOS.

 Example